 - Meet highly qualified requirements through TExES or PACT and/or 24 semester hours (12 upper level) in content teaching area.

 - Complete a successful internship in a Texas Education Agency recognized school through one of two options: Option 1 - One year paid internship as the teacher of record or Option 2 - one semester as an unpaid clinical/student teacher.
 If at any time the student resigns or is dismissed from employment, the student will be dismissed from the program.

 - Comply with the Texas Teacher Code of Conduct, The Code of Ethics, and exhibit professional behavior at all times.

 - Enroll, fund, and attend all prescribed coursework.

 - Comply with all practices, policies, and requirements lined in "Complete Program Guidelines."

 After completion of all certification program requirements, students must apply for their standard certificate with the Texas Education Agency in a timely manner.
 Filing for certification is an online process.

 Requirements for a Texas Standard Teaching Certification

-In order to successfully complete the Alternative Certification Program and receive recommendation for a Texas Standard Teaching Certificate, the following requirements must be met:
+In order to successfully complete the Post-Baccalaureate Teacher Certification Program and receive recommendation for a Texas Standard Teaching Certificate, the following requirements must be met: